Glossary

 Cross-Validation

 When the amount of available data is limited, a technique called Cross-Validation (specifically K-Fold Cross-Validation) is often employed.
 Here, the training data is split into 'K' subsets (folds).
 The model is trained K times, each time using K-1 folds for training and the remaining fold as the validation set.
 The performance is then averaged across all K runs.
-This provides a more robust estimate of model performance and makes better use of limited data, as explained in the Ultralytics K-Fold Cross-Validation guide.
+This provides a more robust estimate of model performance and makes better use of limited data, as explained in resources like the scikit-learn documentation and the Ultralytics K-Fold Cross-Validation guide.

-In summary, validation data is a cornerstone of building reliable and high-performing Artificial Intelligence (AI) models.
+In summary, validation data is a cornerstone of building reliable and high-performing AI models with frameworks like PyTorch and TensorFlow.
 It enables effective hyperparameter tuning, model selection, and overfitting prevention, ensuring that models generalize well beyond the data they were trained on.
+Platforms like Ultralytics HUB offer integrated tools for managing these datasets effectively.